-You may not think it is important when your child is so young, but like all development, expressing emotions effectively is crucial and starts as early as children are able to communicate with you.
+You may not think it is important when your child is so young, but like all development, expressing emotions effectively is crucial and starts as early as children can communicate with you.

 Why Is It Important For Children To Express Their Emotions?

 Emotions are complex, even as adults.
 So imagine how overwhelming they must be to children.
-What we usually see are emotional outbursts as they are faced with ‘new’ feelings, and these outbursts are usually the catalyst for punishment.
+We usually see emotional outbursts as they face ‘new’ feelings, and these outbursts are generally the catalyst for punishment.

-They needn’t be suppressed or ignored and avoiding emotions entirely can have a detrimental effect on our stress system as children and adults alike.
-This is why it is crucial to develop ways to express and recognize them from an early age.
+They needn’t be suppressed or ignored, and avoiding emotions can negatively affect our stress system as children and adults alike.
+This is why it is crucial to develop ways to express and recognize them early.

 8 Ways of Teaching Your Child to Identify and Express Emotions